Dear TexCare, #1mybookmark

 To TexCare.

-Ruskin's clothes, lambskin and some other leather items I have put in the washing machine and on the wool program, and washed with TexCare Woolwash, the result was nice.
-Note it is about the cheaper part of leather clothing.
-Depending on what the result is after washing, brush the 'thing' and put a little pressure on it.
-However, it is a personal assessment whether one dares to dare the "fur".
-I would just add that things have been impregnated afterwards.
+I put Ruskin's clothes, sheepskin, and some other leather items in the washing machine on a wool program and washed them with TexCare Woolwash.
+The result was great!
+Note that this concerns the cheaper part of the leather clothing.
+Depending on the result after washing, the 'things' should be brushed and lie a little in press.
+However, it is a personal assessment whether you dare to risk it.
+I should add that the items have been subsequently impregnated.
 T.E.
-Copenhagen Island |
+Copenhagen Ø |

 |